Howto get a Public IP on Vodafone's 3G Network in Australia

 After a few more phone calls and waits I was finally awarded my dynamic static IP address.
 They add something to your account to give you access to the full access APN which gives you a public IP and no port restrictions.
 For the record the APN is "internet", instead of the normal "vfinternet.au", but this won't work unless VF enable it for you.
 I some how think Vodafone award access as a prize for persistence.

-I did a quick check on the vf.au site again tonight and it seems the small print is the same, so if you sign up for the service I think you have good ground for getting a public dynamic IP like I did.
+I did a quick check on the Vodafone Australia website again tonight and it seems the small print is the same, so if you sign up for the service I think you have good ground for getting a public dynamic IP like I did.
 It will just take jumping through a few hoops.

-Update: The title should have read public not static IP.
+Update: The original title read public not static IP.